 David "Nesbit" (or "Neb") Miner was born on Nov.
-25, 1838 at Unity, Columbiana County, OH, the son of Burget and Sarah Ann Miner.
-He was a soldier in the Civil War, and he and his wife were pioneer settlers of Nebraska.
+25, 1838 at Unity, Columbiana County, OH, the son of Burget and Sarah Ann (Hays) Miner.
+A veteran of the Civil War, he and his wife were pioneer settlers of Nebraska.

 Nesbit stood 5 feet, 6 inches, with blue eyes and light hair, and weighed 130 lbs.
 In the years before the war, he lived in Van Wert, Van Wert County, OH and worked as a carpenter.